autodiag2/autodiag/README.md

     <td><img src="https://raw.githubusercontent.com/autodiag2/media/master/sensors-graph.png"></td>
   </tr>
 </table>

-# Why
-Repairing modern vehicle is not always easy due to lake of free tools.
-The need for expensive hardware block us from repairing vehicles and even small buisness that do not have money to afford tools and dive into the automotive world.
-So there is a need for tools that are not as complete as manufacturer official ones but enough powerfull to repair and diagnose your vehicle.
-This is a light approach to fix vehicle because it reduces the amount of hardware required to work on it, only have to buy a small elm adaptater.
-Some scantools are already avaliable on the market:
-  - [ScanTool.net](https://github.com/RJSzynal/ScanTool.net) : reliable but require recompilation to add new manufacturer DTC list.
-Also the gui is not ruly smooth.

-Autodiag will be a simple scantool for desktop computer that allow to:
-  - read DTCs: with both manufacturer specific definition and generic one
-  - clear MIL: this clear the malfunction lamp on the car
-  - read sensors data: real time data retrieving and graphing

-It is mostly inspired from scantool.net but with a revisited GUI written in GTK, possibility to add DTC manufacturer specific after compilation.

-# How
-With low level c language everything is possible.
-With unit test, the software will be reliable.
-With open source everyone will benefit from the effort.
-In first time autodiag will focus on ELM based devices.
-This software rely on OBD2 and UDS to diagnose your vehicle, from the settings you can configure which data protocol to use.
-GPL licence will allow both buisnesses and individual to use the software.

 # Quick guide to read codes with ELM327
 1. Buy ELM327 adaptater [USB](https://www.amazon.fr/elm327-usb/s?k=elm327+usb) or [Bluetooth](https://www.amazon.fr/s?k=elm327+bluetooth) or [Wifi](https://www.amazon.fr/s?k=elm327+wifi) (this one more recommended)